HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 # Our Boards/Workspaces

-We have three project management boards for organizing our work:
+We have two project management boards for organizing our work:

 - **[Sprint Board](https://github.com/raft-tech/TANF-app#workspaces/tdrs-sprint-board-5f18ab06dfd91c000f7e682e/board?repos=281707402)** This is only for the issues our team committed to for the current sprint.
 This lives in the Raft GitHub account.
 - **[Product Backlog](https://github.com/raft-tech/TANF-app#workspaces/tdrs-product-backlog-5f2c6cdc7c0bb1001bdc43a5/board?repos=281707402)** This is where the PO can stage user stories, adjust prioritization, and prepare issues to bring to Sprint Planning meetings.
 This also lives in the Raft GitHub account.